mcbattirola/fe/README.md

   - [x] Go to parent
   - [x] Go to previous dir
   - [x] Click to go to directory
+  - [ ] Add a '/' after successfully navigating to a path via path input
 - [ ] Config file
 - [ ] Cards view
   - [ ] Image preview